EESSI/docs/docs/site_build/overview.md

 # Choosing your approach
 There are two approaches to doing site builds, each with their own advantages and disadvantages.

-1. Performing site builds using EESSI-extend on a shared filesystem.
+1. Perform site builds using EESSI-extend on a shared filesystem.
-2. Leveraging all of EESSI's tooling for site builds.
+2. Leverage EESSI's build procedure for site builds.
 In this approach, you use the EESSI build bot (`EESSI/eessi-bot-software-layer`), together with the EESSI build scripts (`EESSI/software-layer-scripts`) to build and deploy software into a CernVM-FS repository of your own.
 Essentially, this means you'll build in a way that is essentially identical to how it is done for upstream EESSI - with the only major difference being the target CernVM-FS repository.

 In both cases, you build 'on top' of EESSI, meaning that dependencies that are already provided by EESSI will not be reinstalled: they will simply be loaded from EESSI.